 Filing a USDA program discrimination complaint does not waive or toll requirements for filing a lawsuit.
 Complainants are advised that they may wish to consult a lawyer at their earliest convenience to ensure that their rights are protected and preserved.

 The first stage of the program discrimination complaint process is the intake stage.
-At this stage, the Center for Civil Rights Enforcement. determines whether your complaint meets the legal requirements to be accepted for processing.
-Prior to making this determination, the Office of Adjudication may request clarification or additional information about the complaint from you.
+At this stage, the Center for Civil Rights Enforcement (CCRE) determines whether your complaint meets the legal requirements to be accepted for processing.
+Prior to making this determination, CCRE may request clarification or additional information about the complaint from you.
 For more information about what must be included in your complaint, read How To File A Program Discrimination Complaint.

-During the investigation stage, the Center for Civil Rights Enforcement will assign an investigator to the complaint.
+After complaint is accepted, an investigator will be assigned.
 The investigator will contact you, any agency employees involved, and any other appropriate individual, to obtain sworn statements and documents relating to the issues in the complaint.
-After the complaint is investigated, a Report of Investigation is prepared and the complaint is sent to the next stage, adjudication.
-The complainant may obtain a copy of the Report of Investigation, after the complaint is closed, by making a request under the Freedom of Information Act.
+After the complaint is investigated, a Report of Investigation (ROI) is prepared and the complaint is sent to the next stage, adjudication.

 During the adjudication stage, the Center for Civil Rights Enforcement will review the Report of Investigation and perform a legal and factual analysis of the complaint to determine whether discrimination occurred.
 Based on this analysis, the Office of Adjudication will issue a Final Agency Decision.
 The Final Agency Decision will contain an analysis of the claims in the complaint and the Center for Civil Rights Enforcement conclusions and findings, including whether discrimination was found.